-During a TMS treatment session, the clinician places a magnetic coil over the patients head and ensures that the machine is calibrated perfectly for that particular patient.
+During a TMS treatment session, the clinician places a magnetic coil over the patient’s head and ensures that the machine is calibrated perfectly for that particular patient.
 The magnetic fields are directed to the area of the brain thought to be the root cause of depression.
 No anesthesia or sedation is needed, and the patient remains alert during the course of treatment.

 TMS Therapy is:

-- Covered by most insurance plans.
+- Covered by most insurance plans

 Almost seven percent of the world’s population suffers from depression.
 There is various treatment available, but even with them, up to thirty percent of those that take part in these treatments don’t find relief from their symptoms.
 Normally, doctors prescribe traditional therapy sessions and antidepressants for depressed patients; they may also prescribe a regimen for a more active lifestyle.

-TMS can be used to treat the condition successfully.
+TMS can be used to treat major depression with a high rate of success.
 Immediately after treatment, the patient can go about their day-to-day activities.
 Some patients prefer this method of treatment from the beginning, as there are no systemic side effects as there typically are with antidepressants.
-TMS can have a positive impact on the patient, and suffering can be reduced.
+TMS therapy for depression can have a positive impact on the patient, and suffering can be reduced.